opendocsg/slw-judgments-backfill/2003_SGHC_248/report.md

 ## applied.
 [Emphasis added.]

-20     Two other instructive cases on the effect of s 217 were _Lim Teck Leng Roland v Public Prosecutor_ [2001] 4 SLR 61 and _Public Prosecutor v Lee Wei Zheng Winston_ [2002] 4 SLR 33.
+20     Two other instructive cases on the effect of s 217 were _Lim Teck Leng Roland v Public Prosecutor_ <span class="citation">[2001] 4 SLR 61</span> and _Public Prosecutor v Lee Wei Zheng Winston_ <span class="citation">[2002] 4 SLR 33</span>.
 In both, I accepted that s 217(1) lays down a general prohibition against the alteration of judgments by the subordinate courts, while s 217(2) is an exception to this general prohibition, prescribing the limited circumstances in which the subordinate courts can alter or review their judgments.

 21     Thus, it was clear from the authorities that while the general rule is that the court is _functus officio_ after sentence is pronounced, s 217(2) of the CPC is an exception to this general prohibition against the alteration of judgments.
 The district judge rejected counsel’s submissions and authorities on the point as they dealt with alterations in sentence, and not a conviction.
 However, this should not make any difference.
 There was no reason to restrict “judgment” in s 217 to orders on sentence.